rforssen.net / iot

 platform

-Device registry, heartbeat loop, route registration, telemetry pipe, config access, logging.
+Device registry, heartbeat loop, route registration, telemetry pipe, config access, HTTP server, logging.

 platform.py